Updated June 9, 2023

 Enum EnumName EnumValue [= LongValue] EnumValue [= LongValue] [[_EnumValue]] [= LongValue] End Enum

-An important thing to remember is that the values specified in ENUM should have specific values but if we do not provide any value to it VBA automatically gives the first enum value as 0 and the next one as 1 and so on.
+An important thing to remember is that the values specified in ENUM should have specific values.
+Still, if we do not provide any value to it, VBA automatically gives the first enum value as 0, the next one as 1, and so on.

-So as above I said about a motorbike company manufacturing bikes the enumeration for it will be such as follows.
+So as I said above about a motorbike company manufacturing bikes, the enumeration for it will be as follows.

 ENUM Bikes Pulsar Avenger = 4 Dominar End ENUM

-Now in the above sample enum, I have assigned values to only Avenger so by default pulsar is zero and dominar is 5 as the previous list value was 4.
+Now in the above sample enum, I have assigned values to only Avenger, so by default, the pulsar is zero, and the dominar is 5 as the previous list value was 4.
 This is how values are assigned to ENUM values.

-First, let us understand why enumerations are important in VBA then we will move to examples on how to make custom enumerations in VBA.
+First, let us understand why enumerations are essential in VBA; then, we will move to examples of how to make custom enumerations in VBA.

-We can see that in the above screenshot that there are many enumerations starting from A. Those are inbuilt VBA enumerations.
+We can see that in the above screenshot, there are many enumerations starting from A. Those are inbuilt VBA enumerations.

-Now let us learn how to make custom enumerations in VBA by few examples of ourselves.
+Now let us learn how to make custom enumerations in VBA with a few examples of ourselves.

 How to Make Custom Enumerations in Excel VBA